I'm a provider

 Please wait while you are redirected.

-The timing of the use of DLI depends upon the disease indication and may be used in the setting of relapse after an allogeneic HSCT, as a planned strategy to prevent disease relapse in the setting of T cell depleted grafts or non-myeloablative conditioning regimens, or as a method to convert mixed to full donor chimerism.
+DLI may be used for various indications such as relapse after allogeneic HSCT, to prevent disease relapse in the setting of T cell-depleted grafts or non-myeloablative conditioning regimens, or to convert mixed to full donor chimerism.
 Management of relapse, which occurs in approximately 40% of all hematologic malignancy patients, is the most common indication for DLI.

-The literature is heterogeneous for reporting methods of cell collection, timing of infusion (e.g., after chemotherapy, in early relapse), cell dose infused and cell subtype used.
-In addition, many studies include multiple diseases with little information regarding disease-specific outcomes; however, DLI is used in nearly all hematologic malignancies for which allogeneic HSCT is performed, including chronic myeloid leukemia, acute myeloid and lymphoblastic leukemias, myelodysplastic syndromes, multiple myeloma and Hodgkin’s (HL) and non-Hodgkin’s lymphoma (NHL).
+The literature is heterogeneous for reporting methods of cell collection, indication (e.g., planned after chemotherapy, in early relapse), cell dose infused, and cell subtype used.
+In addition, many studies include multiple diseases with little information regarding disease-specific outcomes; however, DLI is used in nearly all hematologic malignancies for which allogeneic HSCT is performed, including chronic myeloid leukemia, acute myeloid and lymphoblastic leukemias, myelodysplastic syndromes, multiple myeloma, and Hodgkin’s (HL) and non-Hodgkin’s lymphoma (NHL).

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.

 Donor lymphocyte infusion may be considered medically necessary following allogeneic-hematopoietic stem cell transplantation (HSCT) that was originally considered medically necessary for the treatment of a hematologic malignancy that has relapsed or is refractory, to prevent relapse in the setting of a high risk of relapse (see Policy Guidelines), or to convert a patient from mixed to full donor chimerism.